Optimal Attention Temperature Improves the Robustness of In-Context Learning under Distribution Shift in High Dimensions: Temperature effects for softmax and approximate softmax

 The temperature parameter in softmax directly controls the variance of the output distribution.
 At higher temperatures, the variance across components decreases, and in the limit $\tau \to \infty$, all elements converge to $1/l$ with zero variance.
 Conversely, lower temperatures increase variance, and as $\tau \to 0^+$, the output approaches a one-hot vector, achieving maximal variance.

-In the linearized case, temperature similarly acts as an inverse scaling of the variance of the output components, capturing the limit $\tau \to \infty$ (all elements equal to $1/l$).
-For $\tau \to 0^+$, linearized softmax also reflects the maximal variance, but it does not produce a true one-hot distribution.
-Thus, linearized softmax closely mirrors the temperature behavior of softmax, except in the degenerate limit $\tau \to 0^+$, which is not of practical relevance in this work.
+In the approximate case, temperature similarly acts as an inverse scaling of the variance of the output components, capturing the limit $\tau \to \infty$ (all elements equal to $1/l$).
+For $\tau \to 0^+$, approximate softmax also reflects the maximal variance, but it does not produce a true one-hot distribution.
+Thus, approximate softmax closely mirrors the temperature behavior of softmax, except in the degenerate limit $\tau \to 0^+$, which is not of practical relevance in this work.

-To further illustrate these effects, Figure~\ref{fig:temperature_effects_linearized_vs_softmax} compares softmax and linearized softmax across different temperatures.
-The figure demonstrates that linearized softmax faithfully captures the variance effect of temperature: the variance of the output components is inversely proportional to $\tau$.
-Moreover, as $\tau \to \infty$, both softmax and linearized softmax concentrate around $1/l$, whereas linear attention with temperature scaling does not.
-Overall, the output distributions of softmax and linearized softmax are highly similar, except at very small values of $\tau$, where linearized softmax may yield negative components while softmax tends toward sparsity with many zeros.
+To further illustrate these effects, Figure~\ref{fig:temperature_effects_approximate_vs_softmax} compares softmax and approximate softmax across different temperatures.
+The figure demonstrates that approximate softmax faithfully captures the variance effect of temperature: the variance of the output components is inversely proportional to $\tau$.
+Moreover, as $\tau \to \infty$, both softmax and approximate softmax concentrate around $1/l$, whereas linear attention with temperature scaling does not.
+Overall, the output distributions of softmax and approximate softmax are highly similar, except at very small values of $\tau$, where approximate softmax may yield negative components while softmax tends toward sparsity with many zeros.
 By contrast, linear attention with temperature scaling produces qualitatively different distributions.
-This comparison highlights the advantage of linearized softmax as a faithful surrogate for analyzing temperature effects relevant to softmax.
+This comparison highlights the advantage of approximate softmax as a faithful surrogate for analyzing temperature effects relevant to softmax.